FAQ for Practicums and Internships

 Check for internship opportunities at the Career Services office -- check the internship information they have posted on the Career Services web site.
 Attend the job fairs sponsored by Career Services.
 Talk to the people at the university's Business Success Center about opportunities they may have for Computer Science students.

-What writing assignments are required?
+What communication-oriented assignments are required?

 When are reports due?